enwa1ker/enwa1ker/README.md

 -  ✉️  You can contact me at Gmail](mailto:eakbagysov@gmail.com)

-- 🌱 I’m currently learning TypeScript
+- 🌱 I’m currently learning TypeScript and new frameworks

 - ❓ Ask me about anything Frontend